truenas/documentation/content/SCALE/SCALETutorials/Datasets/PermissionsSCALE.md

 5. (Optional) Select **Apply permissions recursively**, below the list of access control entries, to apply this preset to all child datasets.
    This is not generally recommended as recursive changes often cause permissions issues (see the warning at the top of this section).

-6. (Optional) Click **Use Preset** to display the ACL presets window to select a predefined set of permission from the list of presets.
+6. (Optional) Click **Use Preset** to display the ACL presets window to select a predefined set of permissions from the list of presets.
    See [Using Preset ACL Entries (NFS ACL)](#using-preset-acl-entries-nfsv4-acl).

 7. (Optional) Click **Save as Preset** to add this to the list of ACL presets.